Credit Card Icon

 To ensure a successful glaucoma test, we recognize that preparation can feel overwhelming.
 Here are some essential steps to help you feel more at ease:

-2. Wear Comfortable Clothing: Opt for comfortable attire, as you may spend an extended period in the testing facility.
+2. Wear Comfortable Clothing: Opt for comfortable clothing, as you may spend an extended period in the testing facility.
 Comfort can help reduce anxiety and allow you to focus on the examination.

 3. Bring Eyewear: If you wear glasses or contact lenses, make sure to bring them for the examination.
 Accurate vision correction is vital for effective testing.

-6. Inquire: Prepare any questions you may have regarding the assessments or your eye health.
+5. Inquire: Prepare any questions you may have regarding the assessments or your eye condition.
 Engaging with your ophthalmologist can provide clarity and enhance your understanding of your condition.

-By following these steps, you can help ensure that your eye examination, which includes a glaucoma test, is comprehensive and effective, contributing to better management of your eye health.
+By following these steps, you can help ensure that your eye examination, which includes regular eye exams, is comprehensive and effective, contributing to better management of your glaucoma.
 Remember, around 4.22 million individuals in the U.S. have this eye disease, with nearly half unaware of their condition.
-Regular eye exams are crucial for early detection, as emphasized by experts like Dr. Lisa M. Young, who notes that understanding your eyesight is vital for maintaining overall health.
+Early detection measures are crucial for early detection, as emphasized by experts like Dr. Lisa M. Young, who notes that eye exams are vital for maintaining overall health.
 Utilizing resources such as the Eye Condition Library can empower you with knowledge about your condition before your appointment.

 Each box represents an important step in preparing for your glaucoma test.
 Follow the arrows to see what you should do next to ensure a smooth experience.